JelleZijlstra/typing-spec/spec/spec.rst

 Also consider the following example::

+  from typing import TypeVar
-  from typing import TypeVar, Mapping
+  from collections.abc import Mapping

   T = TypeVar('T')